-Available in paperback, Amazon Kindle and other ebook formats now!
+Available in paperback and ebook formats now!

 Here are some excerpts from my newest short story anthology – one teaser, one complete story, and an example of the author notes I’ll be including with each piece.

 WARNING: These stories contain strong language and scenes that may be disturbing for some readers.

 He was a tiny, wrinkled old man.
 Barely three feet tall – a midget.
 Thin and withered.
 He was bald.
 He was naked.
 And he was in my basement.